Electric Skateboards in Poland

 Regulations 2026

-Poland has a clear legal framework for motorised personal transport devices.
+Poland has a clear legal framework for motorized personal mobility devices.
 Here are the rules you need to know to ride your e-skate legally.

 🧭 Official Status